 Click one of the following links to download the OpenSceneryX installer:

 If you are a scenery developer, click the following link to download the OpenSceneryX Developer Pack: .
-Instructions for use are enclosed, and the developer pack now contains a full PDF reference manual containing everything in the library including screenshots.
-If you have used OpenSceneryX in your scenery package, please let us know by leaving a message on this page.
+Instructions for use are enclosed, and the developer pack contains a full PDF reference manual containing everything in the library including screenshots.
+We also have help for scenery developers on our YouTube channel:

 Although the library is and always will be free to use, it still costs money to host this website and provide the downloads for the library.
 If you feel the library is a valuable resource, we would be very grateful if you would consider donating a little to keep it running.